ccwxl/LiteRule4j/README.md

 # LiteRule4j

-LiteRule4j is a lightweight rule engine for Java.
+LiteRule4j is a lightweight rule engine for IoT, written in Java.